Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 TorchMetrics was originaly created as part of `PyTorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_, a powerful deep learning research framework designed for scaling models without boilerplate.

 ..note::
-    TorchMetrics always offer compatibility with the last 2 major PyTorch Lightning versions, but we recommend to always keep both frameworks up-to-date for the best experience.
+    TorchMetrics always offers compatibility with the last 2 major PyTorch Lightning versions, but we recommend to always keep both frameworks up-to-date for the best experience.

 While TorchMetrics was built to be used with native PyTorch, using TorchMetrics with Lightning offers additional benefits: